 Because of many things, Woodlawn is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Woodlawn really has some of the features that families look for when choosing a good community to raise children.
 Is Woodlawn perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Woodlawn overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Woodlawn, 22.13% have at least a bachelor's degree.
+The education level of Woodlawn citizens is a little higher than the average for US cities and towns: 22.13% of adults in Woodlawn have at least a bachelor's degree.

 The per capita income in Woodlawn in 2022 was $38,862, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,448 for a family of four.